-British Summer Time is now with us, with clocks having gone forward by 1 hour at 01:00 Sunday 29th March 2020.
-As a reminder, please be sure timers and controllers are set to the correct times and, for sites with Building Management Systems, please make sure your operator or facilities contractors have made the appropriate time change for your sites.
+With the clocks changing back and forth across the year, please be sure timers and controllers are set to the correct times and, for sites with Building Management Systems, please make sure your operator or facilities contractors have made the appropriate time change for your sites.

 Your site(s) may be operating at reduced capacity or be closed temporarily.
 To ensure operational costs are appropriately managed, it is important to take controller settings into account for the revised operating conditions.
 A simple checklist will help to ensure these and any other required changes are addressed.
 We would advise: